 Above command create enabled managed service account as Engg-Service2

 If you try to run Test-ADServiceAccount cmdlet to test managed service account created above (Engg-Service2), it will print a warning message as below

 The output of the above command shows a warning message below

 To avoid the above warning message, we need to specify computer which computer can request and access passwords using

 Set-ADServiceAccount -Identity ENGG-Service2 -PrincipalsAllowedToRetrieveManagedPassword ENGG-PRO$

-In the above PowerShell script, Set-ADServiceAccount cmdlet set ENGG-PRO computer to retrieve managed password for managed service account specified using Identity parameter.
+In the above PowerShell script, the Set-ADServiceAccount cmdlet set ENGG-PRO computer to retrieve managed password for managed service account specified using the

 After we set computer name for the managed service account, run

 Test-ADServiceAccount the cmdlet to test managed service account as below

 Above Test-ADServiceAccount test managed service account and return true.